ZhihaoAIRobotic/MetaAgent/README.md

 <p align="center"><i>:unicorn: The next generation of Multi-Modal Multi-Agent framework. :robot:. </i></p>

 ## Introduction
 We are dedicated to developing a universal **multi-modal multi-agent** framework.
 Multi-modal agents are very powerful agents capable of **understanding and generating** information **across various modalities**—including text, images, audio, and video.
 These agents are designed to **automatically completing complex tasks** that involve multiple modals of input and output.
 Our Framework also aims to support **multi-agent collaboration**.
-Multiple AI agents can collaborate, each specializing in different modalities such as text, images, audio, and video.
 This approach allows for a more comprehensive and nuanced understanding of complex scenarios, leading to more effective problem-solving and task completion.

 #### :fire: Features
 - Build, manage and deploy your AI agents.